Animal Psychology And Behavior

 In many scenarios, it’s hard not to conceptualize animals as being smart, emotional, and even altruistic, like humans can be.

 While it may be tempting to focus on our uniqueness as humans, just because humans possess a specific trait does not mean it is unique to the human race.
-For example, being vocal and learning through vocal cues often feels like a uniquely human trait because humans can use sounds that form letters and words to communicate.
+For example, being vocal and learning through vocal cues often seems like a uniquely human trait because humans can use sounds that form letters and words to communicate.
 However, parrots, songbirds, dolphins, and seals use similar types of learning, so vocal learning is generally not considered unique to humans.

 Such similarities allow us to look at evolution to understand how vocal learning, a trait we typically associate with humans, applies to other animals and how the overall trend applies to human evolution.